Jyk-122/D-LLM/README.md

 This repository is the official implementation of [D-LLM: A Token Adaptive Computing Resource Allocation Strategy for Large Language Models](https://arxiv.org/abs/2030.12345).

+The implementation of algorithm is conducted on LLM [Llama-2](https://github.com/Meta-Llama/llama?tab=readme-ov-file) currently.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements